reijnnn/Trader-Console/README.md

 ## Migrations

-Whenever a database migration needs to be made.
-Run the following commands
+Whenever a database migration needs to be made – run the following commands
 ```
 python manage.py db migrate
 ```